skills/introduction-to-codeql/README.md

 - **Who is this for**: Developers, security engineers, open source maintainers.
 - **What you'll learn**: We'll show you how to enable code scanning and identify SQL injection vulnerabilities with CodeQL.
 - **What you'll build**: A secure software development pipeline that allows you to identify and prevent new security vulnerabilities from being introduced into your production code.
 - **Prerequisites**: In this course, you'll need a baseline knowledge of GitHub concepts such as pull requests, GitHub Actions, and source code.
 You'll also need to be familiar with the concepts of Static Application Security Testing (SAST).
-Don't worry, we'll demistify the complex parts for you 🙂.
+Don't worry, we'll demystify the complex parts for you 🙂.
 - **How long**: This course is four steps long and takes less than 30 minutes to complete.

 ## How to start this course